zkSync Era Portfolio Tracking: Validity Finality and the Withdrawal Delay (2026)

 Tax unchanged; timing is the work

-- handle L2-usable vs L1-final correctly;
+- handle L2-usable versus L1-final correctly;

-- do not double-count bridged assets in transit;
+- avoid double-counting bridged assets in transit;

 Practical guidance

-- Distinguish L2-usable from L1-final — don't treat instant display as finality.
+- Distinguish L2-usable from L1-final: don't treat instant display as finality.

-- Model the withdrawal-in-progress state — not "on L1", not freely "on L2".
+- Model the withdrawal-in-progress state, which is neither "on L1" nor freely "on L2".

 - Never double-count bridged funds across layers during the delay.